brownvc/matryodshka/README.md

 Note that our codes are based on the [code](https://github.com/google/stereo-magnification/tree/aae16f7464d8a001b59c3bef6076ae8cb7bd043d) from the paper "Stereo Maginification: Learning View Synthesis using Multiplane Images" by Zhou et al. [[1]](#1), and on the [code](https://github.com/nywang16/Pixel2Mesh) from the paper "Pixel2mesh: Generating 3D Mesh Models from Single RGB Images." by Wang et al. [[3]](#3).
 Please also cite their work.

+## Changelog
+Commit history of recent fixes.
+* Commit 5b816d0 works with current version of models and dataset.
+* Commit 5ad20a2 works with correctly-rendered dataset without the bug that we note  below in Section [Replica Dataset](#Replica-dataset).
+This corrected version of models and dataset will be released soon.

 ## Setup
 * Create a conda environment from the matryodshka-gpu.yml file.
 * Run `./download_glob.sh` to download the files needed for training and testing.